 3. Don’t focus on job titles

-Here’s how: have some fun with a reverse CV or resume.
+Here’s how: have some fun with a reverse resume.
 It’s like writing a job description without any job names.
-Write down your skills, passions, experiences and the things you look for in a job that have nothing to do with the roles you’ve had before.
+Write down your skills, passions, experiences, and the things you look for in a job that have nothing to do with the roles you’ve had before.

 Show friends and acquaintances (or even post it online) and ask them to suggest jobs that you might be good at.
-By doing this, a friend of mine who is an accountant realised he was destined to start a YouTube channel or a food truck focused on his favourite food.
+By doing this, a friend of mine who’s an accountant realized he was destined to start a YouTube channel or a food truck focused on his favorite food.
 Yes, a culinary career is totally left-field for him, yet it made sense with his reverse resume.
-This activity is all about building awareness, thinking outside the box and freely seeking ideas from others.
+This activity is all about building awareness, thinking outside the box, and freely seeking ideas from others.